 The tester is required to execute the following steps:

-1. The tester logs into the network product and verifies that list "A" is accurate, based on his expert knowledge of the operating system(s) used in the network product, and operating system documentation.
+1. The tester logs into the network product and verifies that list "A" matches the vendor provided documentation.

 2. The tester verifies that entries in the list "A" require successful authentication for all users without exception, on basis of the user name and at least one authentication attribute.

-3. The tester logs into the network product and verifies that list "B" is accurate, based on his expert knowledge of the operating system(s) used in the network product, and operating system documentation.
+3. The tester logs into the network product and verifies that list "B" is accurate based on the vendor provided documentation mentioned in the pre-conditions in this clause.
 Unix® example: To list files with SUID and SGID permissions and Linux® capabilities, the following commands can be used:

 SUID: find / -perm -4000 -type f -exec ls {} \; > suid_files.txt